 Expanding the local grid capacity often requires expensive cables, larger transformer stations and hence capital expenditures running in the millions for larger buildings.
 Using EV smart charging, there is no need to upgrade with expensive extensions for connection or cables.

 Smart Charging solutions for utilities

 Smart charging can become a key part of a demand response portfolio.
-If the timing and intensity of charging vehicles can be effectively managed, the result will be a suite of benefits that touch every part of the electricity marketplace.
-EV owners will see savings ranging from lower cost of electricity to payments for the supply of ancillary services to the grid.
+If the timing and intensity of charging vehicles can be effectively managed, the result will be a plethora of benefits that touch every part of the electricity marketplace.
+EV owners will see savings ranging from a lower cost of electricity to payments for the supply of ancillary services to the grid.

 Wholesale markets and transmission and distribution grid operators will have another tool to meet demand and improve efficiency.
 A significant amount of off-peak capacity will absorb excess renewable energy production, thereby reducing overall emissions.
 A more efficient and cost effective energy system will bring monetary benefits to all utility customers.